ParvChauhan97/java-hibernate-learning/README.md

 <h3>🤝 Contributing</h3>

-This is a learning project, but suggestions and improvements are always welcome!
+This is a learning project, but suggestions and improvements are always welcome.

 <h3>Created by :- Parv Chauhan</h3>